 Multiple Criteria for Columns and Rows

 Earlier example showed criteria that looked at the months.
 You can do a similar operation for rows, as shown in previous post.
-The real power of SUMPRODUCT shows when you include criteria for both rows and columns.
+The real power of SUMPRODUCT shows when you include conditions for both rows and columns.
 Your boss asks you to not only show the sales numbers for Q2, but he’s specifically curious about Lisa’s results.
 You smile at him and tell him that’s no problem.

 To account for an extra criteria in the rows, add another array to the formula.
 Specify that the names should be equal to ‘Lisa’.
 As we just learned, you may want to refer to a parameter cell instead of hard-coding it.
 So write Lisa in cell M4.
 Now add an array selecting cells B9:B14 being equal to your parameter cell, in this case M4.
 Column P shows which of the rows meet this condition, being row 11.

 The formula to use is:

 This adds up to a total of 2,164.
 Those are the sales in Q2 from Lisa.